Anatomy of a Theme

 templates

 Every Theme has many templates.
 A template is rendered within a layout and usually lines up with a specific page.
-For example, the product.html
+For example, the product.html template is rendered on product pages.

 Default templates include: